sueszli/notionSnapshot/docs/supported blocks.md

-# list of blocks currently supported by this version
+# list of blocks supported by the current version

 <br>